Exidy Sorcerer: Description

-The Sorcerer was a combination of parts from a standard S-100 bus machine and its custom display circuitry.
-The machine included the Zilog Z80 and various bus features needed to run the CP/M operating system, but placed them inside a "closed" box with a built-in keyboard similar to machines like the Commodore PET, the Commodore 64, and the Atari 8-bit family.
+The Sorcerer design combined elements of the popular MITS-derived S-100 bus architecture, not yet standardised, with custom display and i/o circuitry, all housed within a custom "closed" case.
+The ROM-pac idea came from Howell Ivy's days at Ramtek, where he started working on arcade games before joining Exidy.
+The machine included the Zilog Z80 and various bus features needed to run the CP/M operating system; a port of CP/M was done by the four-man software team at Exidy led by Vic Tolomei, in consultation with Digital Research.
+The "closed" case featured a built-in keyboard similar to later machines like the Commodore 64, and the Atari 8-bit computers.
 The Sorcerer's keyboard was a high quality unit with full "throw".
 The keyboard included a custom "Graphics" key, which allowed easy entry of the extended character set, without having to overwork the Control key, the more common solution on other machines.
-Leading its peers, the Sorcerer included lower-case characters as a standard feature.
+Leading its peers, the Sorcerer included lower-case characters in ROM, as well as user-programmable characters stored in RAM.

 Unlike most S-100 CP/M machines of its era, the Sorcerer did not have any internal expansion slots, and everything that was needed for basic computing was built-in.
 A standard video monitor was required for display, and optionally a standard audio cassette deck was needed for data storage.
-The Sorcerer included a small ROM containing a simple monitor program which allowed the machine to be controlled at the machine language level, as well as load programs from cassette tape or cartridges.
+The Sorcerer included a small ROM containing a simple monitor program, written by John Borders, which allowed the machine to be controlled at the machine language level, as well as load programs from cassette tape or cartridges.
 The cartridges, known as "ROM PAC"s in Exidy-speak, were built by replacing the internal tape in an eight-track tape cartridge with a circuit board and edge connector to interface with the Sorcerer.
+These allowed the Sorcerer to run applications immediately on start-up, rather than having to load them from tape cassette like its peers.

 The machine was usable without any expansion, but if the user wished to use S-100 cards they could do so with an external expansion chassis.
+This was plugged in via a 50-way ribbon cable to the expansion slot in the rear of the Sorcerer.
+The Exidy S-100 chassis is a large external cage which included a full set of S-100 slots, allowing the Sorcerer to be used as a "full" S-100 machine.

-This was connected to the back of the machine through a 50-pin connector.
-Using the expansion chassis the user could directly support floppy disks, and boot from them into CP/M (without which the disks were not operable).
-Another expansion option was a large external cage which included a full set of S-100 slots, allowing the Sorcerer to be used like a "full" S-100 machine.
-Still another option combined the floppies, expansion chassis and a small monitor into a single box.
+Using the same S-100 expansion slot, a user could directly attach floppy disks and boot from them into CP/M (without which the disks were not operable).
+A later form factor of the Sorcerer combined the floppies, and a small monitor into a single box, that resembled the TRS-80 model II.
+A Winchester drive was also later offered.